Course Description

 Required Textbooks

-- This course uses Open Educational Resources (OER).
-OER are openly licensed, educational resources that can be used for teaching, learning and research.
+- OER are openly licensed, educational resources that can be used for teaching, learning and research.
 OER may consist of a variety of resources such as textbooks, videos and software that are at little or no cost for students.

 Course Schedule